Help & Frequently Asked Questions

 It may take a couple of weeks to get your welcome pack from the provider.
-This is taking even longer than usual at the moment due to the high volume of switches.
 To make matters even worse, you've been telling us that when you ring the new supplier, it's telling you it knows nothing about the switch.

 This is totally incorrect and either a tactic to get you to switch directly (which means no cashback for you and is cheaper for the energy supplier) or the customer service team hasn't been told what's going on.
 Give it a few weeks then get in touch with the supplier you've switched to.

 I had a terrible experience with 'Energy Supplier XYZ', why do you include it?

 We think it would be remiss of us not to tell you about the cheapest tariffs and few companies have flawless feedback histories.
 However, if a supplier has had a disproportionate amount of feedback, we'll let you know.
 And please use our feedback threads in the results table so others can read about your experiences - good or bad.